-Some of the debris is swept in by the waves and tides and ends up on our beaches.
-Some trash in the ocean sinks, while others are mistaken for food by marine animals and accumulates in ocean gyres.
+Some of the debris is swept in by the waves and tides and ends on our beaches.
+Some trash in the ocean sinks, while others are mistaken for food by marine animals and accumulate in ocean gyres.
 Other causes of pollution that harm the ocean’s health include oil spills and the accumulation of many dispersed sources like fertilizer from our yards.

 A garbage patch is a gyre of marine debris particles created by ocean currents and rising human plastic pollution.
-These human-caused accumulations of plastic and other trash in the ocean harm marine lives, pollute the oceans with hazardous compounds, and contribute to greenhouse gas emissions.
+These human-caused accumulations of plastic and other trash in the ocean harm marine lives, pollute the oceans with hazardous compounds and contribute to greenhouse gas emissions.

 1. Marine Debris